algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Managements/WeeklyReports/week5.md

 ## Accomplishments

 1. Document
    - The Technical Specifications and the test plan are finished and need a review.
    - The test case has been completed.
    - The User Manual was started.

 2. Database
-    - The database has been finished.
+    - The database has been completed.

 ## Challenges